Customer small business financing solutions delivered through a single, online application.

 One of the most significant upfront expenses for restaurant owners tends to be kitchen equipment, from pizza ovens to industrial refrigerators and POS systems.
 Many business owners use equipment financing to pay for these expensive pieces of equipment so they can maintain their restaurant’s cash flow.

-However, this form of funding is most popular with startups that sell physical products, as they can offer the product as a reward for contributing.
-Restaurants don’t typically use crowdfunding, but it’s possible.
-If you already have a decent following in your community or a crowd of people you know like your idea and would spread the word, crowdfunding might work for you.
+Crowdfunding, a funding method where you accept small contributions from many people (like Kickstarter and Indiegogo), is similar to bootstrapping.
+It allows you to maintain control over your business and avoid debt.
+This funding is popular with startups selling physical products, as they can offer the product as a reward.
+Restaurants typically don’t use crowdfunding, but it’s possible.
+If you have a decent following or people who support your idea, crowdfunding might work for you.

 The restaurant business is one of the most highly regulated industries, and as such, you’ll need to secure a number of different licenses and permits before you can open your doors.
 The exact requirements vary by state, and it’s best to get a lawyer involved to make sure you have everything squared away.